Benefits of Appliance Therapy for Snoring

 Don’t Be Tempted by Over-the-Counter Imitators

-When you think about a snoring appliance, you might notice that they sell versions at the drug store.
+When you think about a snoring appliance therapy, you might notice that they sell versions at the drug store.
 You might be tempted to try these, but these are not only likely to be ineffective, they can be harmful.
 If you try an over-the-counter oral appliance and it doesn’t work, it can make you think that a better appliance won’t work, either.

 Worst of all, though, the over-the-counter appliances aren’t fitted to your bite.
 They may use boil-and-bite methods to fit to your teeth, but because they aren’t customized to your jaw, they can still cause teeth wear, jaw pain, and even TMJ.
 These over-the-counter solutions may seem inexpensive at first, but the long-term cost can be very high.